1. Overview

 Reformat current buffer.

-vim-sexp also provides formatting codes function.
+vim-sexp also provides a code formatting function.
 If you want to use vim-iced’s formatting function, you should define g:sexp_mappings as follows.

 let g:sexp_mappings = {'sexp_indent': '', 'sexp_indent_top': ''}